When Russian Fighter Jet Shot Down Korean ‘007’ Aircraft Due To Navigational Error, Killing 269 People

 “Wherever there is a large Russian garrison, you are seeing GPS denial, and there is one in Kaliningrad.
 They just have that stuff switched on because there are standing orders,” he added.

 However, these GPS disturbances are not limited to Europe alone.
-Recent months have witnessed incidents in various regions marked by geopolitical tensions.
+In recent months, incidents have occurred in various regions marked by geopolitical tensions.

 In late August 2023, pilots navigating the skies of the Middle East reported instances where their onboard navigation systems were compromised by falsified GPS signals, occasionally leading to misguidance of hundreds of miles.